petria/better-setup-compare/README.md

 # better-setup-compare

-Assetto Corsa sim racing game car setup ini file analyzer.
+Assetto Corsa Sim Racing game car setup ini file analyzer.

 In game, you can save car setup per car and track.
 Depending on car there are numerous settings that can be adjusted for example: tyre pressures, gear ratios, wing configuration, camber/toe angles etc.